Energy Literacy, Engagement and Action Program for High School Students

 - Wind energy

 This non-residential summer institute will take place from 9AM – 4PM daily with refreshments and lunch provided.
-This program is free; students will receive a $150 stipend for successfully completing all five days of the summer institute.
+This program is free; students will receive a $150 Visa Gift Card for successfully completing all five days of the summer institute.

 Energy LEAP is open to rising 9th – 12th graders who attend any school in Alamance, Chatham, Durham or Orange counties.
 Females and minorities under-represented in science, technology, engineering and math (STEM) careers are especially encouraged to apply.